 The face was red with flushing blood as he tried to stop his breath for as long as he could.
 The eyes bulged out, though staring at nothing.
 Small rivulets of perspiration shone on the forehead, and the voice coming through the foaming mouth was barely audible.
 He could scarcely speak when he tried to complete his sentence, and then did that through his gestures, nodding with satisfaction as if the message had been transmitted by some telepathic process.

 The man, a neighbor of mine, was not faking it out.
 He was a highly educated professional and belonged to a very respectable family.
 He truly believed in what he was trying to say.
 Somehow -- perhaps because of my appearance -- he had a misconception that I belonged to his 'clan'.
 So he took very little time to begin sharing his ideas with me: 'The fragrance of flowers, the song of birds, the air, everything... but then, you know it.
 Yes, yes, you know it.
 I am Allah, you are Allah, everything is Allah....'

-I realized afterwards that in a very crude manner, the man was expressing (though technically incorrectly) ideas he had gathered from some Sufi....
+I realized afterward that in a very crude manner, the man was expressing (though technically incorrectly) ideas he had gathered from some Sufi...

 The Qur'anic concept of Tawhid (monotheism) is that there is only one God -- Allah.
 All those characteristics which can only be associated with God must not be attributed to anyone else.

 Declare [O Prophet] that1 God is One2!
 He is the rock.3 He is neither anyone's father nor anyone's son.
 And none is equal to Him.[112:1-3]

 Therefore, the whole world is His creation: He is above all, and there is nothing like Him.
 It is the correct belief in God which enlightens the heart and solves the riddle this universe is.
 Every creation points out the fact that there must be a Creator and therefore reflects God: